pedroalexandrevieira/GroupChat/README.md

 **Commands**

-`To run the Chat Server use the command "java ChatServer 8989"`
+`To connect from the terminal use "nc IP/localhost 8080"`

-`To run the Chat Client use the command "java ChatClient localhost 8989"`

 `To quit of the Chat use "Dude, I´m out"`